ircv3/ircv3-specifications/extensions/brb.md

 client-initiate a clean disconnect that holds a session open (`resume` is designed solely for ping timeouts.)

+## Dependencies

+Clients wishing to use this capability must also support the `draft/resume-0.3` capability and the `FAIL` message.

 ## Architecture

 ### Commands